Colombian Spanish: Llanero or Eastern plains dialect

 Llanero covers a vast area of the country with a low population density.
 It is spoken in the eastern plains of the country from the Cordillera Oriental (the eastern mountain range of the Andes).
-It has a characteristic influence of inland Colombian settlers.
+It has a characteristic influence of inland Colombian settlers, the difference is that syllable-final /s/ is typically aspirated [h] like Caribbean and Pacific dialects, even /s/ before vowels is aspirated.